What are genital warts and why are they

 over 20 in Scotland), should have regular smear tests every three years.
 Men also get

-wart virus infection affecting the genital skin.
+wart virus infection affecting the genital and anal skin.

 How do people know they have genital warts?